You never know who God is going to bring into your life. This past week I had an amazing experience of God while waiting for my dinner.

 “Thomas Patrick…” he replied.

 “Well Thomas, it was a pleasure.
-I’ll be praying that St. Patrick makes you uncomfortable this Monday.”
+I’ll be praying that St. Patrick makes you uncomfortable this weekend.”
 I said jokingly.

 “He already has.”
 Thomas replied honestly.